The Relativistic Spherical Top as a Massive Twistor: Massive twistor

-In the second line, $p_\m$, $x^\m$, and $y^{\da\a}$ should be understood as the twistor expressions discussed earlier.
-The term involving the $y^\m$ coordinate encodes the spinning dynamics of the spherical top.
-The first-order action is
+It is a straightforward two-twistor generalization of Shirafuji's action~\cite{Shirafuji:1983zd} for a massless twistor.
+In the second line, $x^{\da\a}$ and $y^{\da\a}$ should be understood as functions of twistor variables as in \eqref{eq:comp-minkowski}.
+Equivalently, $\theta$ here may be regarded as the pull-back of the symplectic potential~\eqref{symp-1} of the spherical top model through the map~\eqref{map-all-final}.